 The Farmer’s Market at St John’s Hall

-Of course I was blissfully unaware of the royal visit as I tucked the car in the shade of the trees beside the tennis courts, in the long stay car for the day, for the princely sum of £1.90 and walked down towards the town centre.
+Of course I was blissfully unaware of the royal visit as I tucked the car in the shade of the trees beside the tennis courts.
 (If you would like to follow the royal visit though, click here for the Western Morning News report)

 St John’s hall caught my eye, so bright with bunting, with the Penzance Farmers market set out with candy bright stalls, arranged around the forecourt of the dignified old building.
-The deliciously heady smell of the newly baked bread wafted towards me, as I took a quick snap and bustled on into the town where the summer flags fluttered from the lovely old buildings and the streets were already alive with people starting their day as befits a dignified old town
+The deliciously heady smell of the newly baked bread wafted towards me, as I took a quick snap and bustled on into the town.
+Here the summer flags fluttered from the lovely old buildings and the streets were already alive with people starting their day.

 Market Jew Street above Penzance harbour

 The sun was scorching down with a Mediterranean intensity as I walked down to the harbour at lunch time.
 I left the granite terrace of Market Jew street, so bright with flowers now and I chose the little cobbled alley just beside the Humphrey Davy statue ( Penzance’s famous son born in 1778, who presides over the stone terrace of Market Jew street and I believe was born in the building that is now Peasgood the chemists.)

 As I explored I wasn’t disappointed as I spotted some gorgeous succulents for sale outside of a cottage and atmospheric courtyards filled with dappled shade along the way.
 Finally I reached the Abbey slip and the Ross bridge, that ferries the traffic between the Dry dock and the outer harbour.